Gaza War — Strategic Assessment

 For algorithmic warfare doctrine.
 The Gaza War has transformed AI-assisted targeting from a theoretical risk to a documented operational reality, establishing a de facto precedent for machine-speed kill-chain processing in urban warfare.
 The Lavender / Where’s Daddy framework will be studied — and replicated — by every military currently developing AI targeting systems.
 The same architecture surfaced in the 2026 Iran campaign with Palantir’s Maven Smart System.

 For International Humanitarian Law.
-The conflict has produced the largest test case of whether algorithmic targeting at scale is compatible with the requirement for individual target discrimination under IHL.
-ICJ Case 192 remains the principal jurisdictional venue; South Africa’s reply memorial to Israel’s counter-memorial is pending.
-No authoritative legal resolution has emerged.
+The conflict has produced the largest test case of whether algorithmic targeting at scale is compatible with the requirement for individual target discrimination under IHL, and the first Middle East famine confirmed by the IPC (22 August 2025).
+The 22 October 2025 ICJ Advisory Opinion (Case 196) prohibited starvation-as-warfare under customary IHL; the ICC upheld the Netanyahu and Gallant arrest warrants on 15 December 2025, and they remain active.
+South Africa’s separate ICJ contentious proceedings (Genocide Convention) remain a parallel jurisdictional venue.
+No authoritative contentious-case legal resolution has yet emerged.

 For US policy options.
 American intelligence sharing, munitions provision and diplomatic cover have constrained US policy options significantly.
-The May 2024 partial pause of heavy-bomb shipments was the only material constraint applied, and it was temporary.
-The Trump-era “Board of Peace” architecture has so far failed to extract Hamas disarmament.
+The Trump-era “Board of Peace” architecture brokered the October 2025 hostage release and ceasefire but has so far failed to extract Hamas disarmament — Mladenov declaring the plan “paralyzed” by May 2026 — even as Israel pushes territorial control to 70%.

 For the regional order.
-The activation of the Iran-sponsored Resistance Axis demonstrated the operational coherence of Iran’s strategic depth network.
+The activation of the Iran-sponsored Resistance Axis demonstrated the operational coherence of Iran’s strategic depth network; its remnants re-engaged in the 2026 Lebanon War (Hezbollah missile launches, 2 March 2026, with a US-brokered truce cycle running April–May 2026).
 The Gaza conflict directly precipitated the US-Israeli strikes on Iran in 2026.
 Saudi Arabia under Mohammed bin Salman has signaled openness to normalization contingent on a credible Palestinian state pathway — making MBS the decisive swing actor in any post-war settlement.

 9. Confidence Assessment

-Critical gaps: ISF rules of engagement and command relationship to IDF; Hamas internal succession post the 2025 leadership decapitation cycle; Kosovo MoD primary press-release URL; ICJ Case 192 reply memorial timing; full operational scope of Lavender and Where’s Daddy systems beyond investigative reporting.
+Critical gaps: ISF rules of engagement and command relationship to IDF; Hamas internal succession after the repeated 2025–2026 leadership decapitation cycle; ICJ contentious-case (South Africa) reply-memorial timing; full operational scope of Lavender and Where’s Daddy systems beyond investigative reporting; precise post-ceasefire Palestinian casualty count (FDD/OCHA figures converging on ~900).

 Sources